iifl-logo

 iii) Mr. Debashis Bose, Executive Director

-The Board of your Company at their meeting held on 29th May, 2024, based on the recommendation of the Nomination and Remuneration Committee has approved the appointment of Mr. Dhananjoy Karmakar (FCS 6901) as the Company Secretary and Compliance Officer of your Company with effect from 29th May, 2024.
-He has also been designated as Key Managerial Personnel of your Company with effect from 29th May, 2024 pursuant to the provision of Sections 2(51) and 203 of the Act.
+The Board of your Company at their meeting held on 29th May, 2024, based on the recommendation of the Nomination and Remuneration Committee had approved the appointment of Mr. Dhananjoy Karmakar (FCS 6901) as the Company Secretary and Compliance Officer, designated as Key Managerial Personnel of your Company, with effect from 29th May, 2024 pursuant to the provision of Sections 2(51) and 203 of the Act.

-The Board of your Company at their meeting held on 29th May, 2024, based on the recommendation of the Audit Committee and Nomination and Remuneration Committee has approved the appointment of Mr. Anil Krishna Prasad (FCA 059406) as the Chief Financial Officer of your Company with effect from 29th May, 2024.
-He has also been designated as Key Managerial Personnel of your Company with effect from 29th May, 2024 pursuant to the provision of Sections 203 of the Act.
+The Board of your Company at their meeting held on 29th May, 2024, based on the recommendation of the Audit Committee and Nomination and Remuneration Committee had approved the appointment of Mr. Anil Krishna Prasad as the Chief Financial Officer, designated as Key Managerial Personnel of your Company, with effect from 29th May, 2024 pursuant to the provision of Sections 2(51) and 203 of the Act.

 COMMITTEES OF THE BOARD

 All observations, recommendations and decision of the above Committees were placed before the Board of your Company for their consideration.
-During the year under review, there has been no instance where the Board has not accepted the recommendations of the Committees.
+During the year under review, there has been no instance where the Board has not accepted any recommendation of any of the aforesaid Committees.

 BOARD AND COMMITTEE MEETINGS